googleapis/googleapis/SEMATIC_README.md

 ❗ See https://redventures.atlassian.net/wiki/spaces/SEMATIC/pages/99340551006/Upgrade+Gads+Version for update process.

-Other than this `SEMATIC_README.md` file, a `.circleci/.config.yml` file has been added to this repo to automate the build process.
+Only this `SEMATIC_README.md` file, the `.gitallowed` file, and a `.circleci/.config.yml` file have been added to this repo.